How to Become a Police Officer in North Carolina

 Police Departments in North Carolina

-With nearly 2,000 police officers and 500 civilian staff, the Charlotte-Mecklenburg Police Department (CMPD) is not only one of the largest departments in North Carolina, but also one of the largest departments in the eastern United States.4 Covering an area of 438 square miles and a population of around 900,000, their mission is to make the city of Charlotte one of the safest large cities in the US.4 The CMPD’s current chief of police is Rodney Monroe, who has over 30 years of experience in the field of law enforcement.
+With nearly 2,000 police officers and 500 civilian staff, the Charlotte-Mecklenburg Police Department (CMPD) is not only one of the largest departments in North Carolina, but also one of the largest departments in the eastern United States.5 Covering an area of 438 square miles and a population of around 900,000, their mission is to make the city of Charlotte one of the safest large cities in the US.5

-The Raleigh Police Department (RPD) employs over 700 officers and 100 civilian employees for a city population of over 400,000.5 The current police chief is Cassandra Deck-Brown, who has served as interim police chief since 2012.
-Requirements for becoming a cop at the RPD are similar to those for the state of North Carolina.
+The Raleigh Police Department (RPD) employs over 700 officers and 100 civilian employees and serves a citywide population of over 460,000.6 Requirements for becoming a cop at the RPD are similar to those for the state of North Carolina.
 Candidates must pass a written exam, physical fitness test, medical and psychological checks, a polygraph test, and a background investigation.
-If you’d like to know more about the RPD, take a look at our comprehensive guide How to Become a Police Officer in Raleigh.
+The starting salary for RPD recruits is $41,068 per year, which is raised to $42,300 upon completing the police academy.6 For further information, see our guide on becoming a cop in Raleigh.

 Police Training Academies in North Carolina